HongzhiQ/DUAL-Know/README.md

 # DUAL-Know

-**DUAL-Know: A Description-Augmented and Uncertainty-Aware GraphRAG Framework**
+**DUAL-Know: A Description-Augmented and Uncertainty-Aware GraphRAG Framework for Anesthesiology Question Answering**

 ## Overview